volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 ---
-title: Deploy your React app to Netlify (July 2020)
+title: Deploy your React app to Netlify (Full Guide, July 2020)
 tag:
   - React
 teaser: Building a website is only the first step in the launching process.
-  There are a few more steps to be taken before the site goes live, and one of them is to deploy it to the hosting...
+  There are a few more steps to be taken before the site goes live, and one of them is the deployment on hosting...
 date: 2020-07-08T20:50:37.712Z
 ---
 Building a website is only the first step in the launching process.

-There are a few more steps to be taken before the site goes live, and one of them is to deploy it to the hosting.
+There are a few more steps to be taken before the site goes live, and one of them is the deployment on hosting.

 Having a smooth deployment process is crucial for being able to constantly deliver new features and maintain the website.